NexarDeveloper/nexar-templates/README.md

 ### nexar-console-supply

-C# .NET 5 console app running the loop of queries `supSearchMpn`.
+C# .NET 6 console app running the loop of queries `supSearchMpn`.
 For getting the token, it requires environment variables `NEXAR_CLIENT_ID` and `NEXAR_CLIENT_SECRET`.
 You need an application at [nexar.com] with the Supply scope.
 Use this application client ID and secret for the variables.

+This sample also shows how to automatically update the token.

     dotnet new nexar-console-supply